L3MON4D3/LuaSnip/DOC.md

       - `captures`: if the trigger is pattern, this list contains the capture-groups.
 Again, could be computed from `line_to_cursor`, but we already did so.

-	The snippet will be expanded only if this function returns true (default is a function that just returns `true`).
-    The function is called before the text on the line is modified in any way.
   - `show_condition`: `f(line_to_cursor) -> bool`.
     - `line_to_cursor`: `string`, the line up to the cursor.